-Award recipients will be required to submit financial and performance (technical) progress reports consistent with 2 C.F.R.
-200.327-.329 and Department of Commerce Standard Terms and Conditions electronically through NOAA's electronic grants management system, Grants Online.
-Performance reports must be submitted on a semi-annual schedule no later than 30 days following the end of each 6- month period from the start date of the award.
-Financial reports must be submitted every 6 months by the end of April and October during the period of the award in accordance with the Department of Commerce Financial Assistance Standard Terms and Conditions.
+Award recipients will be required to submit financial and performance (technical) progress reports consistent with 2 CFR 200.327-.329 and DOC Standard Terms and Conditions electronically through NOAA's electronic grants management system, Grants Online.
+Performance reports must be submitted on a semi- annual schedule no later than 30 days following the end of each 6- month period from the start date of the award.
+Financial reports must be submitted every 6 months by the end of April and October during the period of the award in accordance with the DOC Financial Assistance Standard Terms and Conditions.
 NOAA will provide instructions for submitting financial and progress reports upon request.